“Engage and Inspire”

 Saturday morning Bar/Bat Mitzvah at 10:00 a.m.

 Havdalah Bar/Bat Mitzvah: We offer Havdalah Bar/Bat Mitzvah services at 4:30 p.m. on Saturday afternoons.
 Havdalah is a beautiful ritual marking the conclusion of Shabbat which includes wine, spices, and a braided candle.
 It is a beautiful transition from Shabbat to the rest of the week.

 Thursday morning Minyan at 9:30 a.m.
 Some students/families prefer a smaller, simpler, and shorter Bar/Bat Mitzvah.
 In these cases, the student is invited to read Torah during Minyan as part of the on-going temple service.

 These songs and prayers can be played directly from this site.
 To hear them and to see the written text of the prayers and to learn about their meaning, click on the title for more information.

 Adult B'nai Mitzvah

 Temple Judea offers classes specifically geared to adults who did not become a Bar or Bat Mitzvah at 13.
-Classes meet bi-weekly and are taught by Cantor Alicia Stillman.
 The class celebrates as a group after 2 years of study.